7cf/Discord-Self-React-Bot/README.md

 # Mar's Self Bot 1.0

-Mar's Self Bot 1.0 is a self-bot for Discord that automatically reacts to your messages.
-This bot is designed for educational purposes only.
-It adds default reactions to all messages sent by the user.
+Mar's Self Bot 1.0 is a self-bot for Discord designed to automatically react to your messages.
+This bot is intended for educational purposes only and interacts with your messages by adding default reactions.

-## Table of Contents
+## 📚 Table of Contents

 - [Features](#features)
 - [Installation](#installation)